TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 It wasn't abstract.
 It was very much about me.

-For all the complexities that human interaction brings with it - and I am by no means saying I never messed anything up along the way - at a choice point of whether to try and talk though things or cast them away, it hurt to not be worth communicating with.
+For all the complexities that human interaction brings with it - and I am by no means saying I never messed anything up along the way - at a choice point of whether to try to figure things out or step away, it hurt to seem to not be worth communicating with.

 <center> . . . . . </center>